UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 Assessing the computational effort of the backward scheme, at each time $k$, we add the transition cost to the cost-to-go for $x_{k+1}$, requiring $O(NMT)$ operations.
 Comparing this with the $O(MT^2)$ operations for the forward scheme, the backward computation is more efficient for large $T$, with fixed $N$ and $M$.
 However, if $N$ and $M$ are large, the number of operations remains significant, known as the "curse of dimensionality."

 The backward scheme determines the optimal policy for every initial condition $x_0$, providing the optimal decision at every $x_k$ for all $k$.
 This method yields the optimal control policy as a state feedback law.
-In contrast, the forward scheme fails to provide state feedback as it cannot cover all states $x_k$ for $k > 0$ with $O(NM T^2)$ operations.
+In contrast, the forward scheme fails to provide state feedback as it cannot cover all states $x_k$ for $k > 0$ with $O(MT^2)$ operations.

 This recursive scheme serves as an example of the general method of dynamic programming.